dhugh100/Dedupe-Entries/README.md

   - Launch: Pass a selected file name to an application.
 Available if a single entry is selected.
   - Copy to Clipboard: Copies the name of the entries to the clipboard.
 Available if a a single or multiple entries are selected.

+### Auto Selection - Flow Example
+- Start the application with the icon or from the command line.
+- Click the get button to select a directory.
+You can select multiple directories.
+- The program will identify groups of duplicate files.
+For each group, one file will be preserved, the others will be trashed.
+The file to be preserved is determined by the configuration options.

 ### Menu options
 - Main Menu
   - Get.
 Select the folders to search for duplicates.
   - Sort.
 Select the primary and secondary sort order columns in ascending or decending order.
 Apply.
   - Filter.
 Enter a string to filter columns by result or name.
 The 'not' option excludes.
 The filters can be combined or not (and / or).
 Empty filters are always matches.
 Apply or clear.
   - Search.
 Highlight a row that contains the search string.
 Proceed to the next row by selecting next at the prompt, or take action with a right click.
   - Auto.
 Automatically trash all but one file in a group of duplicate files.
-You specify via configuration options file characteristics that determine which file in the group remains and which files are moved to trash.

   - Hamburger.
     - Options.
         -- The choices are saved in ~/.config/.ddup.cfg
+        -- Entry Include.
+Choose which directory entry types to include for processing.
-        -- Include.
-Choose which result types to include for processing.
+        -- Result Include.
+Chose which result types to include for processing.
         -- Auto Preserve.
 Choose which file charactertistic in a group of files duplicates preserves a file.
         -- Auto Prompt.
 Choose whether or not to prompt for confirmation prior to trashing entries.
     - About.
 Program information.